CrazyRedMachine/WavepassReader/README.md

 - There is an alternate mode where it doesn't lock invalid cards at all, which can be enabled by uncommenting the `#define LOCK_ONLY_ISO15693` on top of `ICCx.cpp`

+- If you have a keypad, the unused blank key will trigger a card eject (this behavior can be inhibited by commenting the `#define KEYPAD_BLANK_EJECT` line)

 - You can wire a button to GND and the `PIN_EJECT_BUTTON` (configurable in WavepassReader.ino, defaults to gpio 7), then this button will serve as an eject button for the card.

 ## ICCB, ICCC

 These newer readers support both ISO15693 and FeliCa cards.
 In order to be able to read FeliCa cards you have to keep `bool g_encrypted = true;`.
 You can still deactivate the encrypted mode in which case only ISO15693 will be detected (there's no real use for this since ISO15693 are also detected in encrypted mode).

-While powered by 12V in the cabs, they worked perfectly fine for me on the arduino 5V pins.
+While powered by 12V in the cabs, they worked perfectly fine for me when directly powered from the arduino 5V pin.

 ## passthrough mode